Yumingyuan/conflux-wiki/README.md

 - Practice is the most important learning tool.
 - Maintain the passions and desire to learn about new techniques.

 The security circle is small and the areas of exploration is vast.
-Let's get started with **CTF Wiki**!
+Let's get started with **Conflux Wiki**!